godot-rust/gdnative-book/src/getting-started/hello-world.md

 godot_init!(init);
 ```

-These macros define the necessary C callbacks used by Godot.
-You only need *one* of these in the entire library.
-Note how the `init` function defined earlier is given to the `godot_nativescript_init` macro as a callback.
+This macro defines the necessary C callbacks used by Godot.
+You only need *one* invocation of this macro in the entire library.
+Note how the `init` function defined earlier is given to the `godot_init!` macro as a callback.

 > ### GDNative internals
 >
-> The purposes of these macros will be discussed in detail in [_An Overview of GDNative_](../gdnative-overview.md).
-For now, treat these as magic incantations.
+> The purposes of this macro will be discussed in detail in [_An Overview of GDNative_](../gdnative-overview.md).
+For now, treat it as a magic incantation.

 ## Your first script

 With the boilerplate put into place, you can now create your first Rust script!
-We will go step by step and discover what's needed to create script "class"es.
+We will go step by step and discover what's needed to create script "classes".
 Intermediate code versions might not compile, but at the end of this section it should be working!

 A script is simply a Rust type that implements (derives) the `NativeScript` trait: